AMES-Robotics-3243-Amperes/2022-RAPID-REACT-3243/README.md

 * [Libraries](#Libraries)

 ## General info
-This is the official code for the official 2022 season
+This is the official code for the official FRC 2022 Rapid React season

 ## Technologies
 Project is created with: